Jeon-ChanYoung/Flow-Matching-Pytorch/README.md

 <br>

 ## Latent Flow Matching Enhanced
-To achieve more perfect reconstruction quality, Let's improve upon the previous Latent Flow Matching.
-We changed the latent space from (8, 4, 4) to (16, 4, 4), and the ResBlock and SelfAttention, with the loss being MSE + L1.
-The UNet part has also been improved.
+To improve reconstruction quality, we expanded the latent space from (8, 4, 4) to (16, 4, 4), added ResBlock and Self-Attention modules, and used MSE + L1 loss.
+The UNet was also improved.

 <br>